TalkTakesTime/gobot/README.md

  - `strconv` (for int -> string conversion)
  - `math/rand` (for generating the websocket URL)
  - `time` (for random seeds)

- - `fmt` (for other logging?)
-Note that the latter three will probably be removed in later updates.
+Note that the latter two will probably be removed in later updates.

 I will assume that you know how to clone a Git repository or otherwise obtain the source code.
 To install the dependencies, navigate to the directory